xa1on/CARB-GEN-AI/README.md

   - setup `queries.json` to map policies to prompts
   - setup a reference csv as an answer guide
   - run the file and it'll generate a result csv

+- ```python src/link_test.py```
+  - find broken links in a an input csv
+    - you can export the google spreadsheet as a csv through file -> download -> csv
+  - run the file and it'll generate a text file containing all the broken links it finds into `src/data/result`